[June 29, 2022: There have been some changes made to this post. For more information, read the Editors’ notes at the bottom of the post. Editors.]

 Hebrews 6:18 says it is impossible for God to lie.
 The impossibility of God sinfully dissimulating is confirmed in the Epistle to Titus —

-… in hope of eternal life, which God, who never lies [the Greek literally translates as un-lying God], promised before the ages began (Titus 2:1)
+in hope of eternal life, which God, who never lies [The Greek literally translates as un-lying God.], promised before the ages began (Titus 1:2)

-God is immutable; in Him there is no shadow of turning, no shadow due to change (Js 1:17).
-Yet, the un-lying, immutable God told Moses to tell a falsehood to Pharoah, a falsehood that misrepresented God’s true intention and plan for the Hebrew people.
+God is immutable; in Him there is no shadow of turning, no shadow due to change (James 1:17).
+Yet, the un-lying, immutable God told Moses to tell a falsehood to Pharaoh, a falsehood that misrepresented God’s true intention and plan for the Hebrew people.
 How are we to reconcile these things?

-Humbly, I propose that the only way to reconcile them is to say that Yes, God instructed Moses to lie to Pharoah, and therefore there are some situations where lying is not wrong, not a sin that needs to be forgiven, but a righteous and good strategy to use when helping the oppressed escape from tyrants — when helping the innocent and endangered to obtain safety.
+Humbly, I propose that the only way to reconcile them is to say that yes, God instructed Moses to lie to Pharaoh, and therefore there are some situations where lying is not wrong, not a sin that needs to be forgiven, but a righteous and good strategy to use when helping the oppressed escape from tyrants — when helping the innocent and endangered to obtain safety.

 And Ephesians 5:1 tells Christians to be imitators of God, as beloved children.

-So when the Christian is being persecuted by an abusive spouse (one who seeks to control and systematically disassemble her on the altar of his self-idolatry) she may immitate God by
+So when the Christian is being persecuted by an abusive spouse (one who seeks to control and systematically disassemble her on the altar of his self-idolatry) she may imitate God by